This page explains what employers must do to protect their workers from work-related lung disease and how competent specialists can help them.

 You must use someone competent to ensure the control measures you put in place are effective for your workplace.
 Because of the specialist skills, knowledge and experience needed to deal with the risks from exposure to dust, gases fumes and vapours, it's likely you'll need advice from someone outside your business.

-Although you'll have to pay for a consultant or adviser, they can help ensure that your workers are protected, and a healthy workforce could save you money.
+Although you'll have to pay for a consultant or adviser, they can help ensure your workers are protected, and a healthy workforce could save you money.

 If you install equipment to protect your workers' health, it must work effectively.
 Inadequate equipment can harm your workers and may be costly to replace.
 A consultant or adviser can advise you on: